 Women get custody of all children under 5 at the time the divorce goes through.
 The judge can rule against this if he feels it is not in the best interest of the child.
 Paternity falls to the ex-husband for any child born within 300 days after the dissolution of a marriage or filing for divorce.
 After 300 days, a man is no longer presumed to be the father of a woman’s baby and therefore is not responsible for the child’s care or upkeep.

-If you live in an U.S. state that does not honor your marriage — which may not be determined until requesting something usually triggered by a marriage license — that state’s courts will also be unlikely to grant you a divorce.
+If you live in a country that doesn’t honor your marriage — which may not be determined until requesting something usually triggered by a marriage license — that state’s courts will also be unlikely to grant you a divorce.

 The ability to divorce is critical.
 Besides the emotional reasons to dissolve a no longer functioning union, there are legal entanglements to consider.
 For instance, should one of the partners form a new relationship, they would not be able to sign up their new partner for workplace benefits.
 Most employers require an affidavit that stipulates that the partners are not married to anyone else, or have another domestic partner.